Executive guides emerging HR leaders, with inspiration from Cornell certificate programs

 Two peoples' hands over a paper, marking up a document

-Whether drafting a critical email or analyzing a business issue, professionals in every role need strong analytical and persuasive communication skills.
+Whether drafting a critical email or examining a business issue, professionals in every role need strong analytical and persuasive communication skills.
 Cornell’s Legal Writing and Communication certificate program strengthens essential legal writing skills for leaders across industries.

 According to the program’s faculty author Michelle Whelan, a clinical professor of law and associate dean for diversity, equity and inclusion at Cornell Law School, every written word can carry legal implications.